vhscom/hyperdrive/README.md

 1. Upload `hyperdrive.php` to the `/wp-content/plugins/` directory,
 2. Activate the plugin through the *Plugins* menu in WordPress.

-If you're clever you'll `ssh` directly into the server running WordPress and `curl -O https://raw.githubusercontent.com/vhs/hyperdrive/master/src/hyperdrive.php` from your `wp-content/plugins` directory.
+If you're clever you'll `ssh` into the server running WordPress and do the following:

+1. Navigate to the installation `plugins` directory,
+2. Run `curl -O https://raw.githubusercontent.com/vhs/hyperdrive/master/src/hyperdrive.php` to download the raw source over the network, saving it to a file.
+3. Active the plugin [using the WP-CLI](https://developer.wordpress.org/cli/commands/plugin/) with `wp plugin activate hyperdrive`.

 ## Todo before 1.0.0 release candidates